 1. Lighted Log Pathways

-If you don't already have a designated pathway, using the wooden logs and string lights is the perfect way to create one!
+If you don't already have a designated pathway, wooden logs, and string lights are the perfect way to create one!

 2. Lighted Fire Pit